MariuszKucinski/GiveToGoodHands/README.md

 (ENG) </br>
 <p>This program enable us to donate goods via web form to chosen non-profit organisation</br>
 Donation are saved in ORM database created with Hibernate</br>
-During creating this program I consolidated the knowledge about:
+During creating backend to this program I consolidated the knowledge about:
 <ul>
 <li>Spring</li>
 <li>Hibernate</li>